Microsoft slashes 10,000 jobs, the latest in a wave of layoffs

 The company has also been building its already sizable video game business with popular consoles like Xbox, mostly notably with its recent planned $69 billion acquisition of Activision Blizzard, a deal that is being challenged by federal regulators.

-The staff reduction announcement on Wednesday comes a week after the tech giant said it would be allowing U.S. employees unlimited time off, a move that was celebrated by workers at the company, who suspected the policy move was aimed at boosting morale.
+The staff reduction announcement on Wednesday comes a week after the tech giant said it would be allowing U.S. employees unlimited time off, a move that was celebrated by workers at the company, who suspected it was aimed at boosting morale.

+While Nadella framed the layoffs as a tough choice they were forced to undertake, Microsoft, the third-most valuable company in the world, continues to reap massive gains.
+For instance, Microsoft pulled in nearly $18 billion in profit in the three months ending in September.

 A possible economic nosedive is creating a dramatic change in tech